On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry

-Recalling the metaphor from \cite{migliore2018horse}, where electromagnetics is the horse and information theory is the horseman, the horse ultimately determines the limits of a communication system, regardless of the riders.
-Getting the best out of the horse to truly revolutionize communication systems is the challenge of Electromagnetic Signal and Information Theory (ESIT) \cite{di2024electromagnetic}.
+Recalling the metaphor of~\cite{migliore2018horse}, where electromagnetics is the horse and information theory is the horseman, the horse ultimately sets the limits regardless of the rider.
+Yet even the most powerful horse is constrained by the terrain it travels.
+Symplectic geometry is that terrain: the horseman may choose his path, but the landscape---shaped by the symplectic geometry of the source--observer configuration--- determines which paths exist and which are forever closed.

-As a final remark, in this article we have briefly noted that the \NDF in communication systems can be estimated under certain conditions using principles from radiometry.
-This observation indicates that the \NDF is a metric intrinsically linked to the physics of energy transfer.
-Understanding the relationships between information and energy in the context of the \NDF would represent another small piece in our understanding of how the interplay between information and energy shapes our universe.